watspeed/systems-platform-security/lab3/lab3-guide.md

 ```

 Notice what is printed out on the terminal.
 Without any attack, you
-should expect "Hello World" being printed on the terminal, which is
+should expect "Hello World" to be printed on the terminal, which is
 the content of `safe.txt`.

-## Step 2: create an exploitation script
+## Step 2: Create an exploitation script

 Write a Shell (`.sh`) or Python (`.py`) script that exploits the
 vulnerability in the compiled `vuln_reader` executable.
 Your script
 needs to invoke this `vuln_reader` executable but when it is executed,
 `vuln_reader` should print out the content in `secret.txt` instead.

-## Step 3: mitigate the vulnerability
+## Step 3: Mitigate the vulnerability

 Prepare a `safe_reader.c` that does what `vuln_reader.c` intends to do:
 i.e., print out the content of `target.txt` only after checking that